Strelley, Nottingham

-Strelley Estate is a post war housing estate located in the Bilborough ward in the City of Nottingham.
+Strelley Estate is a post war housing estate and suburb located in the Bilborough ward in the City of Nottingham.
 The estate is located around 3.5 mi from the city centre and lies west of the Broxtowe Estate, south of Nuthall, east of the Strelley Village and north of Bilborough.
 At the 2001 census, the estate had a population of 2,561.

 Facilities

 The Strelley Estate has a number of facilities located on Strelley Road including an Asda supermarket, The Rose Inn, a police station and a recreation ground next to the A6002 road, and there is a fish bar, a Premier convenience store and a chemist located on Flamsteed Road.
 Other facilities include the Djanogly Strelley Academy off Cranwell Road.

 The Strelley Estate also includes the Nottingham Business Park and a tiny portion of the M1.
 The Nottingham Belfry hotel is located next to the business park, as well as newly built housing around Princess Boulevard.